DjangoCon US 2025 Recap¶

 What a Decade!¶

-Tim told the audience, you are my people, people trying to be a better version of themselves everyday and make the world a better place.
+Tim Allen told the audience, you are my people, people trying to be a better version of themselves everyday and make the world a better place.

 Tim is a Principal Engineer at Wharton Research Data Services who loves ice cream.